citrixorange/QuakeLogParserLib/README.md

 # Author Notes

-This Lib has been developed thinking to apply some of Clean Code Techniques:
+This Lib has been developed thinking to present Author Clean Code Skills:

 - **Dependency Inversion Principle:** declaring an abstract interface which depends by business core.
 Develop a Concrete Class dependent by interface only.
 Injects Concrete Class into a Extern Crate Public Service Class.